Data Hiding with Deep Learning: A Survey Unifying Digital Watermarking and Steganography

 Another image encoding technique called StegNet \cite{stegnet} was released in 2018.
-StegNet used structures from both auto-encoders and GANs to setup the encoding network.
+StegNet used structures from both auto-encoders and GANs to set up the encoding network.
 The cover image and the secret image were concatenated by a channel prior to the CNN encoding structure.
 Variance loss was included in loss calculations for the encoder and decoder.
 It was found that including the variance loss helped the neural network distribute the loss throughout the image rather than having concentrated areas of perceptual loss, improving the overall imperceptibility of embedding.
 The presented technique was highly robust against statistical analysis and when used against StegExpose \cite{stegexpose}, a commonly used steganalysis tool, it was also resistant against those attacks.
 Although robust, there were still some limitations to this method.
 Secret images and cover images must match in size and noise is still somewhat prominent in smoother regions.

 Comparing the method of Baluja et al. \cite{hidingplain} and StegNet \cite{stegnet}, there has been a vast improvement in image hiding.
 The inclusion of components adapted from GANs and auto-encoders in StegNet~\cite{stegnet} increased the robustness of the stego-images and was therefore more resistant to StegExpose~\cite{stegexpose}.
 Though StegNet \cite{stegnet} is quite robust, it is still lacking in some areas such as quality, image size restrictions and noise.